B Positive: Casting

 On February 19, 2020, it was announced that Annaleigh Ashford had been cast in the pilot.
 On March 2, 2020, it was announced that Kether Donohue and Sara Rue had joined the cast.
 The following day, it was announced that Thomas Middleditch had joined the cast in the lead role.
 Alongside the series picked up announcement, it was reported that Kamryn Kunody was cast in a starring role.
 On August 11, 2020, Maggie Elizabeth Jones joined the cast in a recasting, replacing Kunody.
 On September 25, 2020, Terrence Terrell was cast as a series regular.
 On October 12, 2020, Izzy G was cast to replace Jones in a second recasting while Linda Lavin, Briga Heelan, Darryl Stephens, Bernie Kopell, and David Anthony Higgins were cast in recurring roles and Darien Sills-Evans was cast to guest star.
 On September 1, 2021, Lavin, Higgins, and Stephens were promoted to series regulars while Hector Elizondo, Jane Seymour, Ben Vereen, Celia Weston, Jim Beaver, and Anna Maria Horsford joined cast in recurring roles for the second season.
 Weston was to play the character of Meredith, but the role was recast with Priscilla Lopez in the role.
 On October 5, 2021, it was reported that Michelle Ortiz joined the cast in a recasting, replacing Rosa Salazar for the second season.
 On October 27, 2021, it was announced that D.B.
 Sweeney was cast in a recurring role for the second season.

 Filming

-Production for the first season concluded on April 16, 2021.
+B Positive was filmed at Warner Bros.
+Studios in Burbank, California, but it is set in New Haven, Connecticut.